 There’s a bronze statue of three ghostly figures displayed in the middle of the park, but we could find no information, either on the plinth or the internet regarding the artist or the work.

 As you walk along the streets, keep your eye out for an open doorway which other people are using freely and you’ll often find it opens out into a small garden or square, often with small shops around it (See the Marionety shop below).

 Well, not a real one, but you can buy a die cast model of one of the Škoda vehicles so closely allied with the Czech Republic.
-There’s a little shop in an arcade leading off Wenceslas Square (about mid way down on the right as you face the National Museum).
+There’s a little shop in an arcade leading off Wenceslas Square.
+Find it about mid way down on the right as you face the National Museum.

 Prague is possibly one of the best places in Europe to buy souvenirs and gifts.
-You can even buy a bottle of absinthe (much beloved by artists in the late 1800s/early 1900s), not easy to do in some places as it was banned in some countries a hundred years ago.
+You can even buy a bottle of absinthe (much beloved by artists in the late 1800s/early 1900s).
+It’s not easy to find in many places as it was banned in some countries a hundred years ago.

 Toys – This is the ‘must go’ place to buy the sort of toys kids used to play with.
 Marionettes, beautiful wooden toys & puzzles and die-cast metal vehicles.
-This writer also bought some metal ‘clickers’ that are great gifts for those who’d remember them, or their grandchildren, who’ll find them fascinating for a while until the noise drives their parents up the wall..
+This writer also bought some metal ‘clickers’ that are great gifts for those who’d remember them.
+Great for grandchildren, who’ll find them fascinating for a while until the noise drives their parents up the wall..

 Most of the markers are not obvious, rather they invite you to wonder what they are and ‘find out’.
 We found a few dotted around, along with markers for other events as well as those honouring people who has contributed to life in the city.